Table of Contents

 - Examples: Smart thermostats (Nest), security cameras (Ring)

-- Benefit: Enhances comfort, security, and sustainability.
+- Benefit: Improves comfort, security, and sustainability.

 Benefits of AI in Everyday Life